Censorship of Facebook: Germany

 In July 2011, authorities in Germany began to discuss the prohibition of events organized on Facebook.
 This was motivated by numerous cases of overcrowding by people who were not originally invited.
 In one instance, 1,600 "guests" attended the 16th birthday party for a girl in Hamburg who accidentally posted the invitation for the event as public.
 After reports of overcrowding, more than a hundred police were deployed for crowd control.
 A police officer was injured and eleven participants were arrested for assault, property damage, and resistance to authorities.
 In another unexpectedly overcrowded event, 41 young people were arrested and at least 16 injured.

 In 2016, Facebook revealed Germany had blocked 84 posts from its citizens.
 These posts contained themes of Holocaust denial, which is illegal there.

 In 2015, during the European migrant crisis with large numbers of immigrants entering the country illegally, a broad discussion about the problems of mass immigration and government politics took place in social media.
 Early in 2016, a Bertelsmann company called "Arvato" was mandated to erase comments and contents from Facebook.
 In the summer of 2016, police in fourteen German states began coordinated raids on the residences of individuals who praised the Nazi regime or referred to refugees as "scum" in a private Facebook group.
 A law known as NetzDG went into effect starting in 2018 which mandates all websites in Germany, including Facebook, censor such illegal content.
 A spokesperson for Facebook announced the company's opposition to the law on the grounds that it would lead to overblocking.

 Greece

-In February 2021 Facebook deleted posts and events, imposed 30-day bans on prominent journalists and members of the general public, for posting in solidarity with the 63 year old convict Dimitris Koufodinas who is on hunger strike since the 8th of January 2021.
+In February 2021 Facebook deleted posts and events, imposed 30-day bans on prominent journalists and members of the general public, for posting in solidarity with the 63-year-old convict Dimitris Koufodinas who is on hunger strike since 8 January 2021.
 Koufodinas is serving a life sentence, after having been convicted as a member of the far-left Revolutionary Organization 17 November (17N), committing 11 murders in that time.
 He has been demanding to be returned to Korydallos prison for months with a long hunger strike against new repressive laws.